apache/incubator-taverna-commandline/README.md

 If you are developing one of the
 [Apache Taverna modules](http://taverna.incubator.apache.org/code)
-and want to test it with the Command Line, make sure you build it locally first with `mvn clean install` to avoid downloading it from the snapshot repository.
+and want to test it with the
+Taverna Command-line Tool, make sure you build it locally first with `mvn clean install` to avoid downloading it from the snapshot repository.